 Pressure-Cooker Lentil Stew

-This vegetarian stew is perfect when you want to take a break from meat.
-Adding the cream at the end gives it a smoother texture. —Michelle Collins, Suffolk Virginia
+This tasty vegetarian stew lets you take a break from meat.
+Adding the cream at the end gives it a lovely smoother texture. —Michelle Collins, Suffolk Virginia

 Total TimePrep: 45 min.
 Cook: 15 min. + releasing